 Prospect of expanding of the product line

 Filings for cases involving patents were higher in the first half of this year, 2015 than the last 2/3 of 2014.
-Compared to the first half of last year, in 2015 they were also generally higher as shown in the graphic below.
+Compared to the first half of last year, in 2015 they were also generally higher.

 When it comes down to it, nothing is guaranteed as far as what action(s) a court will take.
 But, by registering your trademark, it will be a great first step to protecting rights to your trademarks and give you access to the court.
 Using mediation can greatly reduce the expenses.
 You should beware, however, that it might turn out to be a costly proposition to prove that you have a case.